syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the menu members,events using the menu settings for the menu in the application tab.
+Specifies the menu members, events by using the menu settings for the menu in the application tab.